Last Updated: 29 March 2017

 - Up to 10,000 words (under 5000 preferred).

 - No simultaneous or multiple submissions; no re-submissions.
+Please wait 7 days after receiving a rejection before you submit again.

 - Please send only RTF, DOC or DOCX files and try to stick to standard manuscript format as much as possible.